punteek/HOTHVI-React/session-5-frontend-react/README.md

 }
 ```

 Let's first look at `updateCurrTweet`.
+In the constructor, we had to use the `bind` function.
+You use bind with handler functions (functions that respond to user actions).
-We passed `(e) => this.updateCurrTweet(e)` to `onChange` attribute of `input` tag.
+If you would like to learn more about bind, you can look here: [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind "MSDN: Bind").
+We passed `this.updateCurrTweet` to the `onChange` attribute of `input` tag.
-Everytime we type in the input box, it calls the function and passes in an "event" object, which holds information about the "change" event.
+Every time we type in the input box, it calls the function and passes in an "event" object, which holds information about the "change" event.
 We can access the value of the event's target, which is the input box.
 We take that value and put that in the state in `updateCurrTweet`.